Top 10 Coaching Frameworks To Make Your Program Powerful

 Let’s take a look at more details look at the stages:

-• Activities - a stage quite vital because those are things that can be controlled by an individual & have a clear impact on the results.
+• Activities - a stage quite vital because those are things that an individual can control & have a clear impact on the results.

-• Objectives - when working with teams, it is vital to ensure that they have common objectives and are united to achieve that because the activities of an individual should be built around the achievement of a business objective, e.g., make X amount of sales in Y month.
+• Objectives - when working with teams, it is vital to ensure that they have common objectives and are united to achieve that because an individual's activities should be built around the achievement of a business objective, e.g., make X amount of sales in Y month.

 • The “Results” stage is basically about outcomes & measurement of those.